 - Any intermediate- or advanced-level course with a breadth designation of Biological Sciences, Physical Sciences, and/or Natural Sciences.
 These courses cannot also carry a breadth designation of Social Sciences, Humanities, or Literature.

-Up to 3 credits of CIV ENGR 1 Cooperative Education Program may be used toward Item 2 or 3.
+Up to 3 credits of CIV ENGR 1 Cooperative Education Program may be used toward Item 3.

 ENVIRONMENTAL ENGINEERING BREADTH REQUIREMENT